 There are ways to estimate appreciation – Roofstock even does this on their website, taking into account things like location and population statistics.

-You’re welcome to keep this in mind, but in general I mostly ignore appreciation and treat it as a bonus.
+You’re welcome to keep this in mind, but in general, I mostly ignore appreciation and treat it as a bonus.

 When investing in the stock market, I highly recommend using Robo Investors that attempt to imitate the overall market growth.
-This is because I believe that predicting the stock market is close to impossible, and that you’ll be better off just taking the market average.
+This is because I believe that predicting the stock market is close to impossible and that you’ll be better off just taking the market average.

 I apply similar thoughts to the housing market.
 Estimating future inflation of housing prices is very difficult, and hard to get accurate.
 So, I just assume that most houses will grow similarly over the long run, and focus much more on finding houses with a high cash flow.

-Yearly inflation is about 3%, and housing prices tend to keep up with inflation – if you’d like, you can use 3%/year as an estimate for how quick your house will grow in price.
+Yearly inflation is about 3%, and housing prices tend to keep up with inflation – if you’d like, you can use 3%/year as an estimate for how quickly your house will grow in price.

 Location can theoretically affect appreciation rates, but that’s not what I look for when analyzing which locations I prefer to buy in.

-Instead, I like to make sure that the neighborhood where I’m buying is safe, and has high quality tenants.
+Instead, I like to make sure that the neighborhood where I’m buying is safe, and has high-quality tenants.

-Often, the most profitable houses are ones in extremely low income neighborhoods.
+Often, the most profitable houses are ones in extremely low-income neighborhoods.
 People in these neighborhoods can’t afford to buy houses, which greatly increases the rent demand.

 However, buying in these neighborhoods opens you up to a lot of risk.